 Yes, it’s true – winter is on its way.
 But unlike northern climes where snow, ice and freezing temperatures can make winter fly fishing an ordeal, New Zealand’s North Island is blessed with a true maritime climate that moderates the weather and the temperatures through the cold season.

-One of our favourite places, Tongariro Lodge, has this to say about the winter fishing in the central North Island – “In an average season 40-50,000-plus adult rainbow and brown trout migrate up the Tongariro River alone.
+One of our popular places, Tongariro Lodge, has this to say about the winter fishing in the central North Island – “In an average season 40-50,000-plus adult rainbow and brown trout migrate up the Tongariro River alone.
 The Lake Taupo fishery is the only area in New Zealand that remains open to fly fishermen all year.
 The lower sections of the tributary rivers and streams provide access to Taupo’s large run of wild winter steelhead.
 With five of these tributaries within a twenty minute drive of Tongariro Lodge you can understand what a great winter fishing destination it is.”

 The fishing folk at Huka Lodge say, “Anglers come to the Tongariro to fish for spawning trout which run up the river from the lake over the colder winter months, both Rainbow and Brown trout frequent these waters and disappointments are rare.”